 Tax Benefits on EPF contributions

-An employee can get tax benefits for contributing to provident fund accounts under section 80C of the Indian Income Tax Act, 1961.
+An employee can get tax benefits for contributing to PF accounts under section 80C of the Indian Income Tax Act, 1961.
 This benefit can be availed for contributing up to Rs.
 1 lakh to a PF account.
 If you contribute for an employee provident fund account for 5 years, you will escape tax deduction on the amount you have contributed.
-But, if the duration of your EPF contribution is less than 5 years and your withdraw your PF contribution before it completes 5 years, income tax will be deducted at source (TDS).
+But, if the duration of your EPF contribution is less than 5 years and you withdraw your PF contribution before it completes 5 years, income tax will be deducted at source (TDS).

 - EPFO has made PF deduction mandatory, if your monthly salary is less Rs.15,000.